tommcfarlin/WordPress-Settings-Sandbox/README.md

 ## Additional Notes

 * This theme is intended purely for demonstrating the Settings API and related functions.
 This should not be used as a foundation for other work or as a theme for blogging, content management, etc.
-* Feel free to submit any pull requests, though I'll likely decline them - this theme is closely aligned with content in [this series](http://wp.tutsplus.com/series/the-complete-guide-to-the-wordpress-settings-api/) and is likely written as is for a specific reason.
+* Feel free to submit any pull requests, though I'll likely decline them - this theme is closely aligned with content in [this series](http://wp.tutsplus.com/series/the-complete-guide-to-the-wordpress-settings-api/) and is likely written as-is for a specific reason.

 ## Changelog